What does a teacher reference from school look like?

-For examples of professional reference templates from schools please click on the links below:
+For an example of professional reference templates from a school please click on the link below:

 References can differ from school to school with some Trusts and Local Authorities using a set template.
 If you are unsure or worried about the contents of your reference you can contact us for further support and advice.

 The information contained within this article is not a complete or final statement of the law.